 The Glory curates, under Jonny Woo, the drag talent and gogo dancers who appear in Block 9’s notorious gay club NYC Downlow at Glastonbury.

 There are close links between The Glory and drag party collective Sink The Pink – many contestants from The Glory’s LIPSYNC1000 battle have gone on to win the Miss Sink The Pink title later on in the year, including ShayShay, Grace Shush, Georgie Bee and Jonbenet Blonde.

 The Glory usually stage one or two plays a year.
 Previous productions include Outbox Theatre’s play ‘Affection’, Georgie Spiegelfeld’s productions of ‘Suddenly Last Summer’ and ‘The Tell-Tale Heart’, and Alexis Gregory’s play ‘Sex/Crime’ which The Stage gave 5 stars to, landing The Glory a place in Time Out’s Top 5 ‘pub theatres’.

-The Glory is on friendly terms with several theatres in London including The Young Vic, Soho Theatre and Royal Court.
+The Glory is on friendly terms with several theatres in London including The Young Vic, Soho Theatre, The Roundhouse and Royal Court.

 The Glory is one of London’s most-written about gay bars.

-The Glory’s Instagram account @TheGloryLDN is one of the most followed pub accounts offering a vivid visual slice of both what’s on stage and what’s going on behind-the-scenes, bringing ideas to the rest of the gay scene, and inspiration to LGBTQ people all around the world.
+The Glory’s Instagram account @TheGloryLDN is one of London’s most followed venue accounts offering a visual slice of what’s on stage as well as what’s going on behind-the-scenes, bringing ideas to the rest of the gay scene, and inspiration to LGBTQ+ people all around the world.